n1k024/AI-Play/README.md

   You can change the types of players in each game by altering parameters for the environment

 Credits
 Works Cited on the research conducted to create this project can be found at WorksCited.txt

+Parameter Setting

+If you wish to change the parameters of the agents consult the parameter guide (Parameter_Guide.txt) to understand the various settings and how they work